Denaman/GlobeTRot/README.md

 ## UX

 GlobeTrot, an acronym for globetrotting, is a site that allows users to search for a holiday destination of interest.
-Users are able to search for a city and see fitting attractions, hotels and restaurants.
+Users are able to search for a city and see fitting attractions, hotels, restaurants, museums, transit, pharmacies and ATMs.

 ## Features: